Book Review: Nettle & Bone

 WHAT I LOVED

-Nettle & Bone by T. Kingfisher offers a refreshing twist on traditional narratives, blending humor, darkness, and adventure into a captivating story that kept me turning pages from start to finish, if only to figure out what the hell was going on.
+Nettle & Bone by T. Kingfisher offers a refreshing twist on traditional fairy tales, blending humor, darkness, and adventure into a sometimes barely-sensical story that kept me reading on, if only to figure out what the hell was happening.
 Bone dogs?
 Demon chickens?
 Magical moths?
 Creepy, possibly-homicidal marionettes?

 What sets Nettle & Bone apart is its richly drawn characters and its ability to subvert traditional tropes with wit and humor.
+It was my introduction to T. Kingfisher, so I was unfamiliar with her style of humor going in, but was pleasantly surprised to find myself laughing at several points, despite the stakes and overall dark vibes.
 Marra, with her pragmatic approach to life and her endearing vulnerability, is a heroine readers will root for from the very first page.
-Accompanied by her faithful companion, Bonedog, and an eclectic group of allies including a disgraced knight and a fairy godmother, we get to join Marra on the adventure.
+I found her quite relatable, all things considered.
+Accompanied by her faithful companion, Bonedog, and an eclectic group of allies including a disgraced knight and a fairy godmother, we get to join Marra and feel like we’re tagging along.

 For me, one of the highlights of the novel is Kingfisher's masterful use of language.
 Every sentence is crafted with precision and care, making this deeply fantastical world feel real.
 From strange portals in forests to the terrifying tunnels beneath the castle, the setting of Nettle & Bone is vividly rendered, without falling into the trap of info-dumping or clunky world building.
 We learn about the world as we’re experiencing it alongside Marra and her group, which makes it all the more impactful.

-But it is the humor woven throughout the narrative that truly sets this book apart.
-Kingfisher's dry wit and clever dialogue provide moments of levity amidst the darkness, offering us moments of absurdist escape in this world where it does tend to get a little heavy.
+But, as I mentioned above, it is the humor that truly has made this one stick, so I want to circle back around and end on that note.
+Kingfisher's dry wit and clever dialogue are everything, and I found myself really looking forward to these moments of absurdist escape in a world where it does tend to get a little heavy.

 FINAL THOUGHTS